Who Evaluates Bank Loans?

 Credit Analysts

-Credit analysts are financial specialists that examine loan applicants' creditworthiness and determine the amount of risk involved with loan issues.
+Credit analysts are financial specialists who examine loan applicants' creditworthiness and determine the amount of risk involved with loan issues.

 They evaluate an applicant's potential to repay a mortgage by analyzing financial statistics, credit score reports, income data, and balance sheets.

-Credit Analysts also consider factors such as the purpose of the loan, the borrower's industry, and market trends when evaluating loan applications.
+Credit Analysts also evaluate loan applications based on factors such as the purpose of the loan, the borrower's industry, and market trends.

 Based on their analysis, Credit Analysts make recommendations to Loan Officers and other bank personnel regarding whether or not to grant a loan and the loan terms.